Backup & Restore¶

 - Provision a test environment

-- Restore from backup (database + config + keys)
+- Restore from backup (database + config + keys/vault files)

 - Verify all secrets are accessible and decryptable